gnarzilla/deadmesh/README.md

 ### The Knowledge Appliance & Mesh Librarians

-A warm deadmesh cache isn't just faster — it's qualitatively different.
+A warm deadmesh cache isn't just faster, it's qualitatively different.
 Content served from cache costs **zero airtime**.
 Zero duty cycle.
 Zero waiting.

 This compounds over time:
 - **First week**: mostly empty, proxying everything live
 - **Month 3**: popular articles, weather endpoints, medical guides, maps already cached locally
 - **Year 1**: the mesh becomes dramatically more useful every single day, without any additional infrastructure

-Volunteers can accelerate this by loading curated content onto a USB stick and physically walking it to gateways — seeding them with Wikipedia, repair manuals, local maps, survival guides.
+Volunteers can accelerate this by loading curated content onto a USB stick and physically walking it to gateways, seeding them with Wikipedia, repair manuals, local maps, survival guides.
 The network gets smarter every time someone goes for a walk.
 These are the **mesh librarians**, and it's possibly the most wholesome job in off-grid networking.

 At full build-out, a well-seeded gateway holds more reference material than most public libraries, serves it instantly to anyone within LoRa range, and costs nothing to operate beyond solar power and a $30 radio.